 We collect most personal information directly from you.
 For example, we will collect your personal information when you apply for or use a product or service or talk to us in person or on the phone.
 Your personal information may include credit-related information.
 For example, you may instruct GetCreditScore to provide us with your credit grade.

 We also collect information from you electronically.
 When you use our website, tablet or mobile applications we may collect information about your location or activity including the date of and time of visits, which pages are viewed, how you as the user navigate through the website and interact with the webpages (including fields completed in form and applications), IP address, telephone number, information about the device used to visit our website and whether you've accessed third party sites.
 Some of this website information we collect using Cookies.

-We collect information about you from others, such as service providers, agents, advisers, brokers, employers or family members.
+We collect information about you from others, such as our related bodies corporate, service providers, agents, advisers, brokers, employers or family members.
+We will generally only do this with your consent.
 For example, if you apply for credit, we may need to obtain a credit related information about you including identification information about you, information about your existing lines of credit, repayment history information, statements that an information request has been made in relation to you by a credit provider, mortgage insurer, the type and amount of credit sought in a credit application by you to a credit provider, default information, payment information, court proceedings information, personal insolvency information or information derived by a credit reporting body such as a credit report.
 We may also collect information about you that is publicly available, for example from public registers or social media, or made available by third parties.